isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ## iOS TVSDK 3.12

+Fixed an issue where live stream fails after 15 minutes of playback.

 For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.